 The best part of eggs Benedict is the rich hollandaise sauce.
 So ditch the high carb English muffin and use a quick low carb bread instead!

-I don’t know why it took me so long to realize that I could easily make low carb eggs Benedict.
+I don’t know why it took me so long to realize that I could easily make low carb and keto eggs Benedict.

-This weekend, it occurred to me that the only high carb part of eggs Benedict is the English muffin- and that I could replace it with a low-carb alternative.
+This weekend, it occurred to me that the only high carb part of eggs Benedict is the English muffin.
+I suddenly realized that I could easily replace it with a low carb alternative.
 I did, and we loved the rich, delicious result.

 Low Carb Eggs Benedict